kkoomin/TIL/Secure_Coding/extra-lecture-markdown.md

 ## Username @MENTIONS

-    Typing an @ symbol, followed by a username, will notify that person or team to come and view the comment.
+    Typeing and @ symbol, followed by a username, will notify that person or team to come and view the comment.

 ## Issue References